Ted's Hiking World The Wave (Coyote Buttes North)

 The highway runs between the two hills

 §: Every serious hiker and landscape photographer should visit The Wave, for there is nothing else like it in the known world.
 In this slickrock wonderland of the American Southwest, which sports a plethora of unlikely geologic phenomena, The Wave lies unique among the rest.
-Go there (but avoid May-September; otherwise, it can be way too hot).
+Go there; but avoid May-September, when it can be way too hot.

 Go Back